alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 ### How many versions must I handle?
 Tough question!

-Throughout my different experiences struggling with API versioning, I have noticed the least bad solution was to only handle two versions: the current and the deprecated one.
-It's the most convenient trade-off for the API provider and customer/client.
+Throughout my different experiences struggling with API versioning, the most acceptable trade-off for both the API provider and customer/client was to only handle two versions: the current and the deprecated one.

 ### Where?
 Now, you have to answer to this question: Where should I handle the version?